whitypig/elscreen-workspace/README.md

 Restoring buffers is limited to some basic buffers, so w3m buffers, for example, won't be restored.
-Dired buffers ARE resotred with the modified versioin of revive.el in my repository.
+Dired buffers ARE resotred with the modified versioin of `revive.el` in my repository.
 If you are insterested, give it a try.

 ## Some drawbacks
-Note also that if you try to switch for the first time to a workspace in which there are lots of buffers, especially lots of large org-mode buffers, switching to that workspace takes a bit long time.
+If you try to switch for the first time to a workspace in which there are lots of buffers, especially lots of large org-mode buffers, switching to that workspace takes a bit long time.
 Just close your eyes, breathe deeply 3 times and you'll be happy.

-If `elscreen-display-screen-number` defined in `elscreen.el` is set to `t` (default), then workspace number, or name if available, is also displayed.
+If `elscreen-display-screen-number` defined in `elscreen.el` is set to `t` (default), then workspace number, or name if available, is also displayed in mode line.

 ## Commands
 ### `#'elscreen-persist-open-workspace`
 Create and move to a new workspace.
-Default name for new workspaces is ""(empty).
+Default name for new workspaces is "" (empty).

 ### `#'elscreen-persist-goto-next-workspace`
 Move to the next workspace.